-NOTE O - JOINT VENTURE, WORLD OF ASPHALT
+NOTE N - JOINT VENTURE, WORLD OF ASPHALT

-During 2000, the Association entered into the World of Asphalt Joint Venture with another joint venture, CONEXPO-CON/AGG Joint Venture.
-The purpose of the World of Asphalt Joint Venture is to administer an exposition two of every three years for the educational benefit of the asphalt industry and members of the parent organizations.
 NAPA has a 55% controlling interest in the World of Asphalt Joint Venture.
 The purpose of the World of Asphalt Joint Venture is to administer an exposition two of every three years for the educational benefit of the asphalt industry and members of the parent organizations.
 As a result of the NAPA's controlling interest, the consolidated financial statements of the Association include the financial information of the World of Asphalt Joint Venture.
-Change in net assets reported in the accompanying consolidated statement of activities includes a noncontrolling interest portion of \$547,158 for the year ended December 31, 2019.
+Change in net assets reported in the accompanying consolidated statements of activities includes a noncontrolling interest portion of \$(374,674) for the year ended December 31, 2020.

-NOTE P - LIQUIDITY AND AVAILABILITY OF FUNDS
+NOTE O - LIQUIDITY AND AVAILABILITY OF FUNDS

 The Association regularly monitors liquidity required to meet its operating needs and other contractual commitments.
 The Association strives to maintain liquid financial assets sufficient to cover six months of general expenditures.
-Financial assets in excess of daily cash requirements are invested in a brokered investment account which includes money market funds, common stock and fixed income investments.
+Financial assets in excess of daily cash and cash equivalents requirements are invested in a brokered investment account which includes money market funds, common stock, fixed income, asset backed securities, and U.S. treasury securities.